100 Sights in Krakow, Poland (with Map and Images)

 Show sight on map

-The Church of the Immaculate Heart of the Blessed Virgin Mary is a Roman Catholic parish church and conventual church of the Felician Sisters located in Kraków, in District I at 6 Smoleńsk Street, in Nowy Świat.
+The Church of the Immaculate Heart of the Blessed Virgin Mary is a historic Roman Catholic parish church and conventual church of the Felician Sisters located in Krakow, in the Old Town district I at 6 Smoleńsk Street, in Nowy Świat.

 Wikipedia: Kościół Niepokalanego Serca Najświętszej Maryi Panny w Krakowie (ul.
 Smoleńsk) (PL)